xsuite/DA_study_template/README.md

-# Dynamics aperture study boilerplate
+# Dynamics aperture study template

-This repository contains a boilerplate that allows users to compute the dynamics aperture of a collider under different parametric scenarios.
+This repository contains a template that allows users to compute the dynamics aperture of a collider under different parametric scenarios.

 Jobs can be efficiently stored and parallelized using the